tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 Katrena Rosalind Bardsley was born on the 19th of November in 1905 in Timaru, Canterbury, New Zealand, to her parents William Julian Bardsley and Lucy Jane Bardsley (n&eacute;e Jefcoate).[^1] Katrena was the youngest of three children, she had an older brother, named Ernest Milton Bardsley,[^2] and an older sister, named Winifred Jefcoate Bardsley.[^3]

 [^1]: Katrena's birth record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - birth registration # 1906/2409.
-Note that her name is spelled 'Kathrena' in her birth record - but nowhere else in her records, hence why I have defaulted to the spelling 'Katrena' to be consistant with the majority of her records.
+Note that her name is spelled 'Kathrena' in her birth record - but nowhere else in her records, hence why I have defaulted to the spelling 'Katrena' to be consistent with the majority of her records.
 [^2]: Katrena's brother Ernest's birth record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - birth registration # 1898/18249.
 [^3]: Katrena's sister Winifred's birth record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - birth registration # 1900/242.